-GPT's external Auditor PricewaterhouseCoopers (PwC) was appointed in 2013.
-Under the Board's guidelines for the engagement of, and dealing with, GPT's Auditor:
+GPT's external auditor PricewaterhouseCoopers (PwC) was appointed in 2013.
+Under the Board's guidelines for the engagement of, and dealing with, the auditor:

-- the Auditor's appointment will be reviewed every five years and the lead audit and review partner must be rotated every five years; - any major non-audit work to be undertaken by the Auditor must be approved by the Audit and Risk Management Committee; and - the Audit and Risk Management Committee regularly monitors the type of non-audit work undertaken by the Auditor and the fees paid for such work and provides advice to the Board on the independence of the Auditor.
+- the auditor's appointment will be reviewed every five years and the lead audit and review partner must be rotated every five years; - any major non-audit work to be undertaken by the auditor must be approved by the Audit Committee; and - the Audit Committee regularly monitors the type of non-audit work undertaken by the auditor and the fees paid for such work and provides advice to the Board on the independence of the auditor.

-The Audit and Risk Management Committee is responsible for making recommendations to the Board on the appointment, reappointment, replacement, and remuneration of external Auditors.
+The Audit Committee is responsible for making recommendations to the Board on the appointment, reappointment, replacement, and remuneration of external Auditors.
+A new lead audit and review partner from PwC will be appointed in 2018 in accordance with the guidelines.

-All fees paid to the Auditors are disclosed in GPT's Annual Financial Report.
-In relation to the audit of the Annual Financial Report of GPT for the year ended 31 December 2016, PwC has provided written confirmation to the Board that, to the best of its knowledge and belief, there have been no contraventions of:
+All fees paid to the auditors are disclosed in GPT's Annual Financial Report.
+In relation to the audit of the Annual Financial Report of GPT for the year ended 31 December 2017, PwC has provided written confirmation to the Board that, to the best of its knowledge and belief, there have been no contraventions of:

-- the auditor independence requirements of the Corporations Act 2001; and - any applicable code of professional conduct.
+- the auditor independence requirements of the Corporations Act 2001: and - any applicable code of professional conduct.

-A copy of PwC's independence declaration is included at page 22 of the Directors' Report in the 2016 Annual Financial Report.
+A copy of PwC's independence declaration is included at page 22 of the 2017 Annual Financial Report.

-The Auditor attends GPT's Annual General Meeting and is available to answer Securityholder questions about the conduct of the audit and the preparation and content of the Auditor's Report.
+GPT's auditor attends GPT's Annual General Meeting and is available to answer Securityholder questions about the conduct of the audit and the preparation and content of the Auditor's Report.

-Principle 5: make timely and balanced disclosure
+Principle 5: Make timely and balanced disclosure